 Globally, UNDP advocates for nationally owned solutions to reduce poverty and promote human development.
 It connects countries to global good practices and resources, advocates for innovative approaches, empowers women, and brings governments and civil society together to coordinate their efforts.

 In Tajikistan, UNDP contributes to poverty reduction and living standards improvement by working on formulation of the country development policies both at the national and local levels.
-At the national level, UNDP and other UN agencies have been active in supporting the Government of Tajikistan to align its development strategies with the Millennium Development Goals (MDG).
+At the national level, UNDP and other UN agencies are active in supporting the Government of Tajikistan to align its development strategies with the Sustainable Development Goals (SDG).
 At the local level, UNDP supports implementation of national development priorities mainly through its Communities Programme (CP).
 The Programme builds on the strategic priorities of the country and outlines specific areas of development assistance intended to support the Government including advancing economic and institutional reforms while fostering civil society participation.

 What is Communities Programme about?

 Improving living standards and quality of life in Tajikistan requires a concentrated effort from both the highest levels of government to the community level.
 Building on its well-established Reconstruction Rehabilitation and Development Programme, UNDP launched its community-driven programme (the CP) in 2004 to ensure sustainable development of the most marginalized communities throughout the country.
 It demonstrated programming transition from a predominantly humanitarian and stabilization-focused programme to one that emphasizes sustaining long-term change in the economic and social conditions at the community level.
-The mission of UNDP CP is to support poverty reduction efforts of the Government of Tajikistan through improving local governance and creating conditions for sustainable local economic development.
-The CP’s operations on the ground are implemented through its five Area Offices located in Sughd (Khujand and Aini) and Khatlon (Shartuuz and Kulyab) regions, as well as in Rasht city.
+The mission of UNDP CP is to support livelihood improvement efforts of the Government of Tajikistan through enhancing local governance and creating conditions for sustainable local economic development.
+The CP’s operations on the ground are implemented through its five Area Offices (AO) located in Sughd (Khujand and Ayni) and Khatlon (Shaartuz and Kulyab) regions, as well as in Rasht Valley.

-The Programme’s portfolio is US$23.2 million (for 2014-2017) and the following projects are implemented by the Communities Programme:
+The Programme’s portfolio is US$26.4 million (for 2014-2017) and the following projects are implemented by the Communities Programme:

 - Livelihood Improvement in Tajik– Afghan Cross-border Areas (LITACA): The Project is funded by the Government of Japan through JICA at the total amount of US$ 10.7million with the duration of March 2014 - March 2017.
 The Project is implemented in both sides of the Tajik-Afghan border and aims at promoting security and stability in the region through reducing poverty, supporting economic development and promoting cross-border collaboration between the communities along the Tajik-Afghan border;